- Installing OceanKTV

 OceanKTV TVplayer is a karaoke platform running on HybridDesk Station.
 It enables you to sing along with your friends and family using the NAS.
 OceanKTV is a karaoke application running on QTS, allowing you to request songs and manage the karaoke content both on the NAS and from the Internet.

-Minimum requirements for using OceanKTV:
+System requirements for using OceanKTV:

 - The NAS must support HybridDesk Station 3.0.0 or later versions.